-It was their first West End experience, and they loved every minute of the performance, and the ice-creams during the intermission.
+It was their first West End experience, and they loved every minute of the performance, and especially loved the ice-creams during the intermission.

 If you’re in England, and have the opportunity to catch a Premier League football match, you’ll have the ultimate British sporting experience.

 Nothing can quite prepare you for 75,000 avid football fans chanting for their home team.
 You’ll hear a number of chants going around the stadium at different times.
 Some are for specific players, some are traditional songs, and some that use colorful language!

 Be sure to stop into the local pubs before and after the match for a pint of beer with the local fans.